 Multiple sclerosis (MS) is a chronic condition that attacks the central nervous system (CNS) and often causes disability.
 The CNS includes the optic nerve, the spinal cord, and the brain.
 Nerve cells are like wires that conduct electrical impulses from one cell to another.
 These signals allow the nerves to communicate.
 Like wires, nerve cells need to be wrapped in a form of insulation to function correctly.
 Nerve cell insulation is called myelin.

 MS involves gradual, unpredictable damage to the myelin of the CNS.
 This damage causes nerve signals to slow down, stutter, and distort.
 The nerves themselves may also suffer damage.
 This can cause MS symptoms such as numbness, loss of vision, difficult speaking, slow thinking, or even inability to move (paralysis).

-Learn more in the following slides about what to consider when you evaluate your MS treatment plan.
+Learn more about what to consider when you evaluate your MS treatment plan.

 Every patient is different, and reacts differently to MS. For this reason, treatment plans are designed to fit individual needs.
 The disease may affect a given patient differently from day to day.
 Symptoms may come and go, or may gradually worsen.
 Sometimes the major symptoms disappear.
 It’s important to regularly communicate with your doctor, especially when symptoms change.

 MS is an autoimmune disease.
 Treatments focus on slowing the damage caused by the immune system’s attacks on myelin.
 Once a nerve itself is damaged, however, it cannot be repaired.
 Other treatment approaches are targeted at providing symptom relief, managing flare-ups, and training patients to cope with physical challenges.